monash-human-power/data-acquisition-system/README.md

 This repository contains all the code related to Monash Human Power's Data Acquisition System (DAS).

+# Getting Started
+## Installation Steps
+1. Type `git clone https://github.com/Monash-Human-Power/MHP_DAS.git` on the command line to download the whole repository.
+2. Type `git submodule update --init` on the command line to download and update the submodules within the repository.

 # Packaging
 Contains various Solidworks models that packages the DAS into a neat package.